-Studying abroad is a major undertaking as well as a decision.
+Studying abroad and determining the best college from the list of universities is a major undertaking as well as a decision.
 And, like any major undertaking, it requires long-term planning and careful decision-making.

 US Universities’ Intakes: The Basics